linkerd/website/linkerd.io/content/2.10/tasks/linkerd-smi.md

 slow-cooker   1/1     1            1           2m29s
 ```

 By default, the client will hit the `backend-svc`service.
-This is evident by the edges command.
+This is evident by
+the `edges` sub command.

 ```bash
 linkerd viz edges deploy -n trafficsplit-sample